 Considered the historic centre of Cape Malay or Cape Muslim culture, the Bo-Kaap has a very rich history.
-Many of the current residents of Bo-Kaap are descendents of slaves from Africa, India, Sri Lanka, Indonesia, Java Malaysia and other parts of Asia.
-They were imported to the Cape by the Dutch during the 16th and 17 the century.
+Many of the current residents of Bo-Kaap are descendents of slaves.
+They were a diverse group, coming from Africa, India, Sri Lanka, Indonesia, Java Malaysia and other parts of Asia.
+They were forcefully brought to the Cape by the Dutch during the 16th and 17th centuries.
 The reference to Malay culture can be misleading, as only a small percentage of these people hailed from Malaysia.
-Nowadays, the area is home to about 6000 residents of whom about 90% are Muslim.
+Nowadays, the area is home to about thousands of residents of whom about 90% are Muslim.

 I also briefly visited the Bo-Kaap Museum (pictured).
-The Museum was established in 1978 as a satellite of the SA Cultural History Museum, aimed to ‘showcase local Islamic culture and heritage’.
+The Museum dates back to 1978.
+It established itself as a satellite of the SA Cultural History Museum, aiming to ‘showcase local Islamic culture and heritage’.
 Though small, I enjoyed my visit to the museum.
 The information about creole traditions like carnival (Kaapse Klopse), celebrated on the 2nd of January, was especially interesting.
 Historically, slaves would get a day off after the 1st of January to celebrate New Years in their own tradition.
 The wonderful museum guide gave me a one-on-one tour of the museum!

 Whilst I was walking around and taking pictures, this boy came up to me and asked if it was my own camera I was holding.
 I replied yes, so he asked if I could take a photo of him.
 As you can see, I agreed and the result is this photo.
-After we chatted for a while, he kindly asked if I was now inclined to give him my camera.
-Unfortunately, I figured I had to say no if I wanted to take more pictures of my adventures in South Africa, but thankfully he left equally as cheery as he had greeted me before!
+After we chatted for a while, he politely asked if I was now inclined to give him my camera.
+Unfortunately, I figured I had to say no if I wanted to take more pictures of my adventures in South Africa.
+But thankfully, he left equally as cheery as he had greeted me before!

-This is Longmarket Street with the Boorhaanol Mosque on the left (the green building with the star and crescent on top of the minaret), the only mosque in Cape Town officially declared a national monument.
+Longmarket Street is one of the major streets in Bo-Kaap.
+The mint-coloured Boorhaanol Mosque on the left (thebuilding with the star and crescent on top of the minaret) is a noticeable feature.
+This is the only mosque in Cape Town that is an official national monument.
 It was first built in 1884 and was originally known as Pilgrim Mosque.